‘Southern Charm’ Stars Thomas Ravenel And Ashley Jacobs Are Secretly Engaged, Reports ‘The Hollywood Gossip’

 “Are they engaged?

-It could very well be that their friend just meant “special day” in the sense of them being able to be in each other’s company without fighting, and that the deletions are meant to shut down speculation that they’re engaged.
+It could very well be that their friend just meant “special day” in the sense of them being able to be in each other’s company without fighting and that the deletions are meant to shut down speculation that they’re engaged.
 Of course, unless and until Thomas and Ashley confirm or deny the rumors that they’re engaged, it’s impossible to know for sure.